How to Watch Vanderpump Rules Season 10 Without Cable

 If you’re away from your TV, you can always set your DVR.
 These services include cloud DVR storage in their plans.

-Live TV streaming services are expensive, so this is only the best option if you consider Vanderpump Rules “appointment TV.”
+Live TV streaming services are expensive, so this is only the best option if you consider Vanderpump Rules “appointment TV” and will be watching episodes as they premiere.

 Otherwise, there’s a much cheaper option if you prefer to watch on your schedule.